Academic Integrity Policy

 Infractions

-Uncontested Cases
+Uncontested cases

 The chief academic officer will arrange a meeting with the student(s) involved, confront them with the information suggesting inappropriate conduct, and ask for an explanation.
 In cases where more than one student participated in the infraction, it is usually best to confront them together.
 If the student does not deny the allegation(s) of academic dishonesty, the chief academic officer shall assign an academic sanction using the guidelines (see below)

-Contested Cases
+Contested cases

 If the student denies the allegation(s) of academic dishonesty, the student is to be provided with an explanation of the information in support of the allegation(s).
 If the student continues to deny the allegation(s), the chief academic officer will instruct the individual(s) to send in writing an email indicating that they contest the accusation(s).

-Failure to Send a Written Correspondence
+Failure to send a written correspondence

 If after notification of a violation of academic integrity, the individual fails to send a written correspondence contesting the accusation, the ACMA will enter the case as "uncontested" on the student's behalf.

-Guidelines for Supporting Documentation
+Guidelines for supporting documentation

 The chief academic officer has the responsibility to gather information and documentation which indicates in a clear and convincing way that the student's conduct did violate the academic integrity policies of the ACMA.
 Since criminal law principles do not apply to the academic living-learning environment, the burden is not on the instructor to 'prove guilt beyond a reasonable doubt', as in the courts.
 Clear and convincing documentation ("supporting information") typically requires the following conditions to be met: